Overview of Fluorescent Penetrant Inspection in Aerospace

 FPI Inspection: The Method of Choice for the Aerospace Industry

 A complete set of special processes is required to support welding and manufacturing capabilities in the aerospace industry.
 Organizations in this field are expected to achieve precision and there is little to no tolerance for defects in products, parts, and processes.
-FPI inspection stands out as the non-destructive method of testing for welding, CNC machining, and sheet metal fabrication.
+FPI inspection stands out as the non-destructive method of testing for welding, sheet metal and CNC machining fabrication for the aerospace industry.
 Affordable and precise, this method allows highly trained technicians to detect non-visible defects on critical aircraft components.

 As an aerospace manufacturer, Avior is committed to delivering products that meet the highest industry standards using rigorous controls that include FPI inspection and UT inspection.
-Our welding, CNC machining and sheet metal fabrication lines are Nadcap certified and meet the specifications of many aircraft manufacturers including Boeing, Bombardier and BellFlight.
+Our welding, sheet metal and CNC machining fabrication lines are Nadcap certified and meet the specifications of many aircraft manufacturers including Boeing, Bombardier and BellFlight.
 Visit our “What We Do” section to learn more about our manufacturing and testing expertise.